 But I don’t think that’s what people are talking about in more recent discussions of “cultural appropriation.”
 I was using the word to refer to a kind of organic evolution of cultures blending – with one taking something from another and “appropriating” it for their own uses, almost how languages appropriate and borrow words from each other.

-In these newer conversations, I think people are talking either about stealing an idea from a particular community, usually one that has historically been disadvantaged or oppressed, or objectifying members of that community and treating their identity as a plaything.
-Personally, I view the latter as objectification rather than appropriation, but that’s probably just semantics.
+In these newer conversations, I think people are talking about one of three quite distinct things: 1) stealing and at times taking credit for an idea or style from a particular community, particularly one that has historically been disadvantaged or oppressed; 2) objectifying members of a historically oppressed community and treating their identity as a caricature or a plaything; or 3) confiscating sacred symbols from such a community and using them in ways that strip them of their sacred value – again, in a way that objectifies those people.
+Personally, I kind of see the first as theft and the second two as objectification, but that’s probably just semantics.

-But wait – why isn’t Mary Poppins singled out for cultural appropriation?
+But wait – why isn’t Mary Poppins an example of cultural appropriation?

 Here’s John Oliver on the whitewashing of Hollywood.